| June 3, 2020 | CBD

 Current Research: CBD and Fibromyalgia

-A 2008 study reviewed scientific literature via the National Library of Medicine database and other sources in order to examine how clinical endocannabinoid deficiency could explain why migraines, fibromyalgia, and irritable bowel syndrome are alleviated by cannabis.
-“Cannabinoids have similarly demonstrated the ability to block spinal, peripheral and gastrointestinal mechanisms that promote pain in headache, fibromyalgia, IBS and related disorders.”
+A 2018 review examined the evidence available in the National Library of Medicine to determine how clinical endocannabinoid deficiency may play a role in irritable bowel disease, migraines, and fibromyalgia.
+The research concluded that “Cannabinoids have similarly demonstrated the ability to block spinal, peripheral and gastrointestinal mechanisms that promote pain in headache, fibromyalgia, IBS, and related disorders.”

 Additional Research: CBD and Fibromyalgia

-A 2019 study explored the effects of inhaled pharmaceutical-grade cannabis in a randomized placebo-controlled trial.
-Four different cannabis varieties with different levels of CBD and THC were tested in 20 chronic pain patients with fibromyalgia. “[M] more subjects receiving Bediol [13.4 mg THC, 17.8 mg CBD] displayed a 30% decrease in pain scores compared to placebo (90% vs 55% of patients).”
+A 2019 study aimed to evaluate the effect of inhaled pharmaceutical-grade cannabis on 20 symptomatic fibromyalgia patients experiencing chronic pain.
+The randomized, placebo-controlled trial involved four different cannabis strains, each with a varying CBD to THC ratio.
+The research concludes that “More subjects receiving Bediol [13.4 mg THC, 17.8 mg CBD] displayed a 30-percent decrease in pain scores compared to placebo (90 percent vs 55 percent of patients).”

 Recommended CBD Regimen for Fibromyalgia